krauters/github-notifier/README.md

 1. (Optional) Start by creating a repository called `github-notifier`.
     1. Whatever repo you use to host this workflow needs to be able to use GitHub Runners.
-1. [Generate a GitHub token](https://github.com/settings/tokens?type=beta) – You’ll need a fine-grained GitHub token with resource owner being an organization that allows access to either all your repositories or just the ones you want notifications about.
+1. [Generate a GitHub token](https://github.com/settings/tokens?type=beta) – You'll need a fine-grained GitHub token with resource owner being an organization that allows access to either all your repositories or just the ones you want notifications about.

     Here are the specific permissions the token needs: